rohaneden10/aitfinalproject/index.md

- We tried to determine whether there is any relationship between the combined effect of smoking and bmi on the insuracne charges.
+ We tried to determine whether there is any relationship between the combined effect of smoking and bmi on the insurance charges.
 We plotted a sactter plot with bmi and charges and grouped the data points by smoking status.
 We also fitted regression lines to the same plot.
 ![download (6)](https://user-images.githubusercontent.com/81614666/145688936-799d6212-0768-4415-a037-5ff8192ded19.png)

  The  rate of amount of charges paid by the subjects who are non smokers with increasing bmi was very less compared to the charges by people who are smokers.
-The rate of increase was almost exponential for the smokers.From the linear regression we can conclude that smoking+obesity has a direct impact on the amount of charges that you pay.
+The rate of increase was almost exponential for the smokers.From the linear regression we can conclude that smoking and obesity has a direct impact on the amount of charges that you pay.
 You may get away by just being obese but smoking+obesity looks like a recipe for disaster.

  ![download (7)](https://user-images.githubusercontent.com/81614666/145690714-31ddc9fd-f5e4-4243-9695-27d6a3137cde.png)